contains the active ingredient dosulepin (dothiepin) hydrochloride

 rash, itching or hives on the skin

-Do not take Dosulepin Mylan if you have epilepsy.
+Do not take Dosulepin Mylan if you have:

-Dosulepin Mylan may increase the chance of fits or convulsions.
+Dosulepin Mylan may increase the chance of fitting or having convulsions.

 Dosulepin Mylan may cause irregular and/or rapid heartbeat.

-Your body may not be able to remove Dosulepin Mylan from your system.
+Your body may not be able to remove Dosulepin Mylan from your body.

 Do not take Dosulepin Mylan if you are taking a medicine called a monoamine oxidase